chinchay/cloud-goal-tracker/specifications.md

-## DB : to connect with cloud database
+## Database : to connect with cloud database

 __Responsibility__:
 * To connect with cloud database and modify its content according to the prompts in the interface